Updated July 2020.

-An important distinction to make before we begin is that a Competitor Analysis is not a Product Comparison.
-Although we may make mention of the types of products sold, we should not be including the detailed product features in a Competitor Analysis.
+An important distinction to make before we begin is that a competitor analysis is not a product comparison.
+Although it may contain the types of products sold, we should not include detailed product features in a competitor analysis.
 Quite often, two seemingly distinct products can solve the same customer problem or satisfy a similar need.
-At its core, a Competitor Analysis is a document that evaluates the strengths and weaknesses of your rivals.
+At its core, a competitor analysis should evaluate the strengths and weaknesses of your rivals.

 Step 1: Define your market

 The first step is to articulate the market you serve.

 - Who are the customers that are currently buying your product?